 Mental health conditions

 People tend to miss their own depression.
-But if you're suffering from depression, anxiety, or a chronic stress, seek help or your memory will also pay the price.
-"These conditions may all hurt the brain," says Dr. Amen.
+But if you’re suffering from depression, anxiety, or chronic stress, get help or your memory can also pay the price.
+“These conditions may all hurt the brain,” says Dr. Amen.
 Getting relief will not only improve your life and outlook but save your brain.
-Here are eight hidden signs of depression to watch for.
+(Here are 8 hidden signs of depression to watch for.)

 Lack of sleep